Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 • If the contract requires completed operations AI, confirm that requirement is addressed (where applicable)

-• If the contract stacks requirements, confirm AI + PNC + WOS are each handled correctly, not assumed
+• If the contract stacks requirements, confirm AI, PNC, and WOS are each handled correctly, not assumed

 Common mistakes that delay approval (and how to avoid them)